Miatto-research-group/bolt/README.md

 ```

 ## Fun Experiments
+Note that at times the optimizer gets stuck in a local minimum.
+Run the optimization a few times to assess how often this happens.

 ### Bell state analyzer
+States from Eq.
+(2) in [PRA 94, 042331 (2011)](https://pdfs.semanticscholar.org/392a/3f99eb07c919da782831939082fa4eaac802.pdf).
 ```python
 import numpy as np
 from bolt import State, IOSpec, Requirements, Optimizer